rkaysen63/Cryptocurrencies/README.md

 * Lesson Plan: UTA-VIRT-DATA-PT-02-2021-U-B-TTH, Module 18 Challenge

 ## Overview:
-* The purpose of this analysis of the cryptocurrency data is to determine which of the cryptocurrencies are on the trading market and how they can be grouped.
+* The purpose of this analysis of cryptocurrency data is to determine which of the cryptocurrencies are on the trading market and how they can be grouped.
 * The analysis will be performed using unsupervised machine learning models.
   * The data will be preprocessed to clean the data set, to reduce it to only cryptocurrencies that are traded, to create numeric variables for features, and to scale the features.
   * Then 98 features will be reduced to three principal components using sklearn.decomposition.PCA in order to visualize the results in three dimensions.
   * The cryptocurrencies will be clustered using sklearn.cluster.KMeans.
-  * The results will be tabularized using hvplot.table and visualized through scatter plots.
+  * The results will be visualized through both an hvplot.table and scatter plots.

 ## Results:
 * Data is loaded into a DataFrame using Pandas.